-Rolle, who finished second on the team with 95 tackles last season, suggested the first player to get a shot at replacing Spitler will be Etienne Sabino. a junior from Florida who lost a battle with Spitler for one of two open spots in the lineup last season.
+Rolle, who finished second on the team with 95 tackles last season, suggested the first player to get a shot at replacing Spitler will be Etienne Sabino, a junior from Florida his third season as the starter.
+Prvor is seeking to build upon a superlative Rose Bowl performance.
+There appears to be little question the